grammyjs/website/site/docs/plugins/guide.md

 Voilà!
 You got yourself a plugin, right?
 Well, not so fast.
-We still need to package it up, but before that, let's take a look at transformer plugins, as well.
+We still need to package it up, but before that, let’s take a look at transformer plugins, as well.

 ## Designing a Dummy Transformer Plugin